 COWBOYS & ALIENS

 After their principal themes seem exhausted, a funny thing starts to happen to genres people stop taking them seriously or else start coming up with gonzo genre hybrids.
 In recent years, we have seen the zombie film in particular finding its feet through numerous parodies, wacky title collusions and mash-ups with other genres.
-The same happened to the Western, which started to engage in various horror combinations with the likes of Curse of the Undead (1959), Billy the Kid Versus Dracula (1966), Jesse James Meets Frankensteins Daughter (1966), House II: The Second Story (1987), Sundown: The Vampire in Retreat (1990), Uninvited (1993) and Tremors 4: The Legend Begins (2004); avenging ghost/revenant stories such as High Plains Drifter (1973), Shadow of Chikara (1977), Ghostriders (1987), Ghost Town (1988) and Jonah Hex (2010); two zombie Westerns with The Quick and the Undead (2006) and The Dead and the Damned (2010); cowboys vs trogolodytes in The Burrowers (2008) and Bone Tomahawk (2015); even two horror Western anthologies with Grim Prairie Tales (1990) and Into the Badlands (1991).
+The same happened to the Western, which started to engage in various horror combinations with the likes of Curse of the Undead (1959), Billy the Kid Versus Dracula (1966), Jesse James Meets Frankensteins Daughter (1966), House II: The Second Story (1987), Sundown: The Vampire in Retreat (1990), Uninvited (1993) and Tremors 4: The Legend Begins (2004); avenging ghost/revenant stories such as High Plains Drifter (1973), Shadow of Chikara (1977), Ghostriders (1987), Ghost Town (1988) and Jonah Hex (2010); two zombie Westerns with The Quick and the Undead (2006) and The Dead and the Damned (2010); cowboys vs troglodytes in The Burrowers (2008) and Bone Tomahawk (2015); even two horror Western anthologies with Grim Prairie Tales (1990) and Into the Badlands (1991).
 There have also been various science-fiction Westerns involving time travel in Timerider: The Legend of Lyle Swann (1982), Back to the Future Part III (1990), the Doctor Who episodes The Gunfighters (1966) and A Town Called Mercy (2012) and the Star Trek: The Next Generation two-parter Times Arrow (1992); with the basics transposed into outer space in Outland (1981), Oblivion (1994), tvs Firefly (2002-3) and the Star Trek episode Spectre of the Gun (1968), or post-holocaust settings in Steel Dawn (1987) and Omega Doom (1996); various virtual Western scenarios in Westworld (1973) and Welcome to Blood City (1977); and works such as tvs The Wild, Wild West (1965-9), The Adventures of Brisco County Jr (1993) and Legend (1995) that throw in Steampunk elements and technologically advanced gadgets.
 Indeed, the cowboys and aliens concept is not new and was previously attempted in the modestly effective High Plains Invaders (2009), which has more than a passing few similarities to Cowboys & Aliens, while a more benevolent alien visitor also turned up in the low-budget The Aurora Encounter (1985).
 There have even been animated attempts to play Westerns out with talking animals in An American Tail: Fievel Goes West (1991) and Rango (2011).

 You had to applaud the line-up of talent that Cowboys & Aliens has managed to assemble.
 The film is produced by several different companies including being a co-production between big hitters like Universal, DreamWorks and Imagine Entertainment and includes no less than Steven Spielberg and Ron Howard listed as producers.
 In the directors seat is former actor Jon Favreau who entered genre territory with his second directorial film Elf (2003), the family comedy that made Will Ferrell a name, and has remained there since with Zathura: A Space Adventure (2005) and the big fanboy hits of Iron Man (2008) and Iron Man 2 (2010), as well as executive producing the post-catastrophic tv series Revolution (2012-4) and The Avengers films.
-The script comes from a host of names, including the duo of Robert Orci and Alex Kurtzman who have been busy boys in the last few years with the scripts for The Island (2005), Mission: Impossible III (2006), Transformers (2007), Star Trek (2009), Transformers: Revenge of the Fallen (2009), Star Trek: Into Darkness (2013), The Amazing Spider-Man 2 (2014), Star Trek: Beyond (2016) and as producers/writers on Alias (2001-6) and as creators/producers of tvs Fringe (2008-13) and Sleepy Hollow (2013 ) and producers of Enders Game (2013) and Now You See Me (2013); Damon Lindelof, who gained a cult name as co-creator, principal producer and writer on tvs Lost (2004-10) and later of Prometheus (2012), Star Trek: Into Darkness and World War Z (2013); Mark Fergus and Hawk Ostby, the writing duo behind Children of Men (2006) and the first Iron Man film, as well as the key driving forces behind the sf tv series The Expanse (2016 ); and even Steve Oedekerk, the comedy writer who has turned out scripts such as The Nutty Professor (1996), Patch Adams (1998), Bruce Almighty (2003), Evan Almighty (2007) and directed the inane Kung Pow: Enter the Fist (2002) and the animated Barnyard (2006).
+The script comes from a host of names, including the duo of Robert Orci and Alex Kurtzman who have been busy boys in the last few years with the scripts for The Island (2005), Mission: Impossible III (2006), Transformers (2007), Star Trek (2009), Transformers: Revenge of the Fallen (2009), Star Trek: Into Darkness (2013), The Amazing Spider-Man 2 (2014), Star Trek: Beyond (2016) and as producers/writers on Alias (2001-6) and as creators/producers of tvs Fringe (2008-13) and Sleepy Hollow (2013-7) and producers of the films Enders Game (2013), Now You See Me (2013) and The Mummy (2017); Damon Lindelof, who gained a cult name as co-creator, principal producer and writer on tvs Lost (2004-10) and later of Prometheus (2012), Star Trek: Into Darkness and World War Z (2013); Mark Fergus and Hawk Ostby, the writing duo behind Children of Men (2006) and the first Iron Man film, as well as the key driving forces behind the sf tv series The Expanse (2016 ); and even Steve Oedekerk, the comedy writer who has turned out scripts such as The Nutty Professor (1996), Patch Adams (1998), Bruce Almighty (2003), Evan Almighty (2007) and directed the inane Kung Pow: Enter the Fist (2002) and the animated Barnyard (2006).

 Cowboys & Aliens had a long genesis.
 Steve Oedekerk was set to develop it around 1997-9 but this never came off.
 Film producer Scott Mitchell Rosenberg, who wrote the original script, was also the president of Malibu Comics (the publishers of Men in Black), went away and developed it as a 100-page graphic novel that appeared in 2006.
 The comic-book was then brought up as a filmic property and went through development under numerous hands before ending up as the film we have here.
 It should be pointed that there is almost no resemblance between the comic-book and the film beyond the title and the basic concept of cowboys and various familiar types of Western characters battling alien invaders.